MyTooliT/Protocol/Commands.md

   | `16`  | Write energy mode lowest                                                        |
   | `17`  | Bluetooth MAC address                                                           |

+- <a name="value:bluetooth-device-number">`Device Number`</a>: Sequential positive number assigned by STU to available STH nodes; For a single STH this number will be `0`.

 - <a name="value:bluetooth-value">`Bluetooth Value`</a>

   | [`Bluetooth Subcommand`](#value:bluetooth-subcommand) | Value                                                                                                                                                  |